 (c) a notice of the decision to carry out, or undertake the construction of or provide, the works has been published in the Government Gazette.

 [Section 87 inserted by No. 25 of 1985 s.
 19; amended by No. 73 of 1995 s.
 42; No. 38 of 2007 s.
-125.]
+125; No. 25 of 2012 s.
+97.]

 88. Advertisements and notices to occupiers etc. of proposed major works

-(1) The Minister must, before carrying out, construction or provision of major works, and the Corporation must, before submitting proposals to the Minister for the carrying out, construction or provision of major works —
+(1) The Minister must, before carrying out, construction or provision of major works —

-(a) cause to be prepared plans of the area affected together with the current proposals for the works, and cause those plans and proposals, or certified copies, to be deposited in the office of the Department or Corporation nearest to the locality in which the proposed works are to be situated; and
+(a) cause to be prepared plans of the area affected together with the current proposals for the works, and cause those plans and proposals, or certified copies, to be deposited in the office of the Department nearest to the locality in which the proposed works are to be situated; and

 (b) cause an advertisement to be published in the Government Gazette, and in one or more newspapers generally circulating in the locality in which the proposed works are to be situate, specifying —